404src/exocore/_articles/ccna-summary.md

     - OSPF itself doesn't forward user data packets, but it informs the data plane about how packets should be forwarded.
     - STP itself isn't directly involved in the process of forwarding frames, but it informs the data plane about which interfaces should and shouldn't be used to forward frames.
     - ARP messages aren't user data, but they are used to build an ARP table which is used in the process of forwarding data.
+    - In a traditional network, the control plane is typically dsitributed among many devices (ex.
+OSPF)
+    - In a controller-based network, the decision-making logic is either moved to a central controller or monitored by a central controller.

 Management plane